 Current Status: Condition still exists.
-See 2015-001
+See 2016-001

-Condition: Contract billings and collections from Co-Op members are not being reconciled between the accounting system and the subsidiary ledger kept by Executive Director.
+2015-002 Condition: Contract billings and collections from Co-Op members are not being reconciled between the accounting system and the subsidiary ledger kept by Executive Director.

-Recommendation: The auditor recommended that procedures be implemented to the treasurer received a detailed listing of invoices which are billed by Executive Director and Reconciliations of revenues and expenditures needs to be completed between the accounting software and the subsidiary ledger kept by executive director.
+Recommendation: The auditor recommended that reconciliations of revenues and expenditures need to be completed between the accounting software and the subsidiary ledger kept by the executive director to ensure all activity is properly being captured.